mgratzer/obfuskit/README.md

 # ObfusKit

-ObfusKit is a ruby script to generate obfuscated secrets for `Swift` and `Kotlin`.
+ObfusKit is a ruby script that generates obfuscated secrets for `Swift` and `Kotlin`.

 ## Installation and usage